crazcell/SDE-PLATFORM/README.md

 cd $SDE/p4studio_build
 ./p4studio_build.py -up profiles/all_profiles.yaml
 ```
-Use `-rb` if you encounter compilation failures.
+Use `-rb` to resume build from the point it was last left off, if you encounter compilation failures.

 platform:
 ```bash